aota/deepfreezefest.ca/outdoor-fun.md

 ## Byzantine Delights & Outdoor Fun!

-Please check back for more information about our **RETURN of the Vikings!** Party, Chisel and Chainsaw Ice Carving Competition, Olde Tyme Curling, Horse and Wagon Rides and more!
+Please check back for more information about our Artisan Market, Art Galleries,  **RETURN of the Vikings!** Party, Chisel and Chainsaw Ice Carving Competition, Olde Tyme Curling, Horse and Wagon Rides and more!

 <!-- ### Art Gallery Show and Sale